litao0621/nifty-slider/README.md

 You are welcome to send push requests (Just remember to add you name to the contributers list) or raise issues

 # Donate
 If you feel this library has helped you, you can click the Star button to support the author.
-You can also buy the author a cup of coffee
+You can also buy the author a cup of coffee.Thanks very much.:smiley:

 <img src="https://github.com/litao0621/nifty-slider/blob/main/art/wechat_pay.png" width="280"><img src="https://github.com/litao0621/nifty-slider/blob/main/art/alipay.png" width="280">